Ensemble Estimation of Information Divergence: Weighted Ensemble Estimation

-A more restrictive version of Theorem~\ref{thm:ensemble} was originally presented in~\cite{sricharan2013ensemble} with the stricter condition of $\phi_{i,d}(N)=N^{-1/(2d)}$.
-The proof of our generalized version (Theorem~\ref{thm:ensemble}) is sketched below. \begin{IEEEproof} From condition $\mathcal{C}.1$, the bias of the weighted estimator is The variance of the weighted estimator is bounded as The optimization problem in (\ref{eq:optimize}) zeroes out the lower-order bias terms and limits the $\ell_{2}$ norm of the weight vector $w$ to limit the variance contribution.
+The optimization problem in (\ref{eq:optimize}) zeroes out the lower-order bias terms and limits the $\ell_{2}$ norm of the weight vector $w$ to limit the variance contribution.
 This results in an MSE rate of $O(1/N)$ when the dimension $d$ is fixed and when $L$ is fixed independently of the sample size $N$.
 Furthermore, a solution to (\ref{eq:optimize}) is guaranteed to exist as long as $L>I$ and the vectors $a_{i}=\left[\psi_{i}(l_{1}),\dots,\psi_{i}(l_{L})\right]$ are linearly independent.
 This completes our sketch of the proof of Thm.~\ref{thm:ensemble}. \end{IEEEproof}